ibm-cloud-security/acme-account-creation-tool/README.md

 [-k], [--privateKeyPath]  path to the private key in PKCS1/PKCS8 PEM format to be used.
 If an account with this private key exists, the account will be retrieved.
 This flag overrides the -g flag
 ```

-- Email address is optional, but recommended so that Let's Encrypt can send expiry notices when your certificates are coming up for renewal.
-- You can choose to provide your own private key in PKCS#1 or PKCS#8 format.
-If a key isn't provided, the tool generates one automatically on your behalf.
-You can specify the key type by using the `-g, --keyTypeToGenerate` flag.
-- A successful request registers a new account and stores the account credentials in `<outputFilenamePrefix>-private-key.pem`.
+A successful request registers a new account and stores the account credentials in `<outputFilenamePrefix>-private-key.pem`.
 Your account information is stored in  `<outputFilenamePrefix>-account-info.json`.
-- Use the private key that is generated for your new ACME account to [add a certificate authority configuration](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-add-certificate-authority) in Secrets Manager.

 <details>
 <summary><strong>Show example response</strong></summary>